garvit3835/product-docs-feature/how-to-guides/databases/mongodb.md

 2. Go to **Security > Network Access** and open the **Private Endpoint** tab.
 3. Click on **Add Private Endpoint** and choose your cloud provider.
 For this tutorial, we will be using Azure.

+{% hint style="info" %}
-**_NOTE:_** You must provide the billing information in the Edit Payment Method form if you still need to get the payment method configured for your organization.
+You must provide the billing information in the Edit Payment Method form if you still need to get the payment method configured for your organization.
+{% endhint %}

 4. Click on **Next** and choose the **Region** where you want to deploy your endpoint.
 5. Enter your **Resource Group Name**, **Virtual Network Name**, **Subnet Name**, and the name you want to give to your endpoint.